Fund Spotlight

 To encourage reading, she would provide sheets to transform her dining room table into a fort with pillows and books from the many trips to the library.
 She gladly fixed many a BLT sandwich with homemade milkshakes.
 She created a peaceful, supportive, and fun atmosphere to grow up in.
 She was welcoming and selfless.

-What inspired you to honor her legacy through a charitable fund?
+What inspired you to honor her legacy through a charitable endowment fund?